dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nextjs-typescript-and-tailwindcss-projects.md

 To get started, delete the `pages/api` folder since we'll only be deploying the static files of our Next.js project.

-Then let's add `next export` into the scripts under `package.json`. `next export` allows us to export our Next.js application to static HTML, which can be run standalone without the need of a Node.js server.
+Then let's add the `next export` into the scripts under `package.json`. `next export` allows us to export our Next.js application to static HTML, which can be run standalone without the need of a Node.js server.
 This script will generate an `out` directory.
 The `out` directory can be served by any static hosting service or CDN.

 Update `package.json` file to add the deployment scripts: